Last updated on March 5, 2026

 Key slopes | 🔴 Todorka, 🔵 Shiligarnik 1, ⚫ Tomba, 🔵 Plato 1 or 2 |

-Best for | Intermediate, advanced, and expert skiers; groups of friends; travelers who want skiing + nightlife; people who love having lots of facilities and entertainment options; international visitors. |
+Best for | Intermediate, advanced, and expert skiers; après-ski; groups of friends; travelers who want skiing + nightlife; international visitors; digital nomads; expats |

 Pros | Huge and diverse ski area; reliable snow; wide selection of ski schools, rentals, hotels, and restaurants; lively après-ski and many events; excellent for intermediates, advanced skiers, and experts |